Rental home is being sold

 Summary

 The caravan owner – who may also be the caravan park owner – can sell your caravan, even if you have a fixed-term residency agreement.
-However, there are rules that the caravan owner must follow.
-These include what kind of notice they must give you to enter your home, and how and when they conduct sales inspections or valuations.
+However, there are rules the caravan owner must follow.
+These include what type of notice they must give you to enter your home, and how and when they can enter to show potential buyers or have the caravan valued.

 When the whole caravan park is sold – rather than just a single caravan – this will generally have no effect on your tenancy, and there is no obligation for the caravan park owner to tell you about the sale.
 The caravan park owner may close down the park, but they have to follow certain rules.